Mitrichius/hugo-theme-anubis/README.md

 ### RSS
 RSS is available by site url + /index.xml.
 Also available for specific language, section, taxonomy.
-`rssAsSocialIcon` parameter enables rss sosial icon with link to site current language RSS.
+`rssAsSocialIcon` parameter enables rss social icon with link to site current language RSS.

 ### Robots.txt
 Based on environment.